jsiskreynes-astro/jsiskreynes-astro.github.io/presentations.md

 ### ⭐ Contributed

 **An X-ray pathway to connecting PTA‑Inferred SMBH Mergers with LISA sources: Lensed AGN Structure and Spin Evolution.**
-Symposium 4 on “Preparing for multi-messenger observations with LISA and PTAs”, European Astronomical Society 2026 Annual Meeting, *Lausanne, Switzerland*.
+Symposium 4 on “Preparing for multi-messenger observations with LISA and PTAs” at the European Astronomical Society 2026 Annual Meeting.  <br>
-**July 2026**
+*Lausanne, Switzerland*. <br>
+July 2026.

-**Chandra spectroscopy confirms the tightest-separation dual AGN in a gravitationally lensed radio-loud system at z = 3.23.**
+**Chandra spectroscopy confirms the tightest-separation dual AGN in a gravitationally lensed radio-loud system at z = 3.23.**   <br>
-AGN, TDEs & QPEs session at the X-ray Universe 2026, *Elche, Spain*.
+AGN, TDEs & QPEs session at the X-ray Universe 2026.  <br>
-**June 2026**
+*Elche, Spain*.  <br>
+June 2026.  <br>

-**Probing sub-kiloparsec X-ray structure in high-redshift AGN with strong gravitational lensing.**
+**Probing sub-kiloparsec X-ray structure in high-redshift AGN with strong gravitational lensing.**   <br>
-AGN, TDEs & QPEs session at the X-ray Universe 2026, *Elche, Spain*.
+AGN, TDEs & QPEs session at the X-ray Universe 2026.  <br>
-**June 2026**
+*Elche, Spain*.   <br>
+June 2026.  <br>

 ## 2025